Woodbridge station (NJ Transit): History

 The concept of a railroad through downtown Woodbridge came from a bill introduced by New Jersey State Senator Ralph C. Stults of Middlesex County introduced a bill to create the Perth Amboy and Woodbridge Railroad.
 A few previous attempts to extend the New Jersey Railroad from Rahway to Perth Amboy had failed.
 The Senate passed an incorporation charter on March 9, 1855.
 Construction began on the Perth Amboy and Woodbridge Railroad on July 1, 1858.
-At their annual meeeing on June 4, 1859, the New Jersey Railroad agreed to operate a service between Perth Amboy and Woodbridge when it would be opened.
+At their annual meeting on June 4, 1859, the New Jersey Railroad agreed to operate a service between Perth Amboy and Woodbridge when it would be opened.
 The Perth Amboy and Woodbridge Railroad would be officially organized on June 9, 1860.
 The New Jersey Railroad declared themselves the stock subscriber on December 20, 1862.
 At that point they had 885 shares and on November 23, 1863, they approved 615 more, totaling 1,500.
 These bonds would be guaranteed by the railroad on December 28.
 Construction of the railroad began between Rahway and Perth Amboy, opening on October 11, 1864.
 The railroad service included an enclosed streetcar and one trailer, operated by the New Jersey Railroad.

 The railroad built a station in 1873, similar to the current high-level platform where the station platform was above track level to meet cars for ease of boarding.
 The Pennsylvania Railroad began through service through Woodbridge along the New York and Long Branch Railroad on April 1, 1882, resulting in trains going through to Seaside Park.
 Demands for a new station to be built by the Pennsylvania Railroad came in 1882.
 Local citizens held a meeting at the Woodbridge Masonic Hall on March 6 to inquire about a new depot.
 The railroad sent back a message that they were going to consider it.
 Pennsylvania Railroad officials sent an inspection train in April 1882 to look at the situation and Woodbridge.
 After the inspection, they decided to go ahead with the construction of a new depot based on local demands.
 Woodbridge residents, in return, offered additional land for a new depot and new approaches from Green Street and Pearl Street.
 However, construction of the new station began in April 1885.
 The new station, built of brick, opened in August 1885.